wingachunga/CSS-Flexbox-Code-Along/README.md

 That covers all the properties of flexbox, but feel free to continue to practice with various settings.
-It is possible to use flexbox to create very unique page layouts, recreate some of the awesome modern layouts we see (i.g. the dynamic columns you see on [pinterest.com](pinterest.com)), or just add a little more responsiveness to make your site look good regardless of how big or how small your user's screen is.
+It is possible to use flexbox to create very unique page layouts, recreate some of the awesome modern layouts we see (e.g. the dynamic columns you see on [pinterest.com](pinterest.com/)), or just add a little more responsiveness to make your site look good regardless of how big or how small your user's screen is.